wardcapp/adyen-magento/README.md

 * <a target="_blank" href="https://vimeo.com/135459940">Click here to see how to configure the configuration of the Point-of-Sale</a>

 <h2>Setup Cron</h2>
-For Adyen Payment Plug-in Version >= 2.5.0 it is needed to enable the Magento cron.
+It is needed to enable the Magento cron.
 Make sure that this is running every minute.
 We are using a cronjob to process the notifications.
 The cronjob will be executed every minute.
 It only executes the notifications that have been received at least 5 minutes ago.
 We have built in this 5 minutes so we are sure Magento has created the order and all save after events are executed.
 A handy tool to get inside into your cronjobs is AOE scheduler.
 You can download this tool through <a href="http://www.magentocommerce.com/magento-connect/aoe-scheduler.html" target="_blank">Magento Connect</a> or <a target="_blank" href="https://github.com/AOEpeople/Aoe_Scheduler/releases">GitHub</a>